jradick/coursera-getdata-013-project/README.md

 and I believe it to be correct although I think probably there has to be a simpler way to do some of it.

+I'm having trouble getting the formatting correct for the Code Book.
+I have a couple of tables that look fine in plain text but get completely messed up by MarkDown and I don't know how to fix it.
+I don't see anything about table formatting in the MarkDown documentation.
+As it is, the table as rendedred by the web server on github looks unreadable.
+It looks fine if you download the text and look at it as a plain ASCII file.

 The comments in the code (run_analysis.R) are extensive and I hope clear as to what I was trying to do and how I was trying to do it.